MOSAIC Blood Borne Support Services focus on the health and emotional wellbeing of people living with and affected by HIV and Viral Hepatitis.

 - Handling stress

 - Accessing appropriate medical and community support services

 Please contact us for details of when the next course will be held.

-MOSAIC is provided by Relationships Australia Health Promotion Services and SA Health has contributed funds towards this Program.
+SA Health has contributed funds towards this Program.